GL_Discover Hub_Forex_1920x1280_TraderGray_03

 This strategy requires you to hold a position on a currency pair.
 You then take out an options contract in the opposite direction.
 This strategy won’t cancel out all of your profits, but the upside is that it leaves you with room to make a profit (although less than you’d make with a single position).

 With this forex hedging strategy, you’re taking two opposing positions.
 Even though these positions aren’t on the same currency pair, they both include USD.
-Therefore, what you’re doing in this scenario is mitigating the risk of holding USD.
+This approach aims to reduce exposure to a single driver, but correlations can change and it may not reliably offset USD moves.
 So, if something happens in the US and you feel it will hurt the value of the USD, you could have two positions on the USD using these two currency pairs.

 The risks of forex hedging